pavlushakataphalk/Currency_bot/README.md

 This bot is active 24/7 for commercial purposes and can be shown if you are interested.
 Text me anytime in Telegram @pashaborsch.
 I'm also opened advices and tips about coding and I would be happy to discuss some programming topics with you.

+Warning: this app was developed with Aiogram 2.X, and will not start under 3.X version.
+Bot will be updated to 3.X soon.